Switched-On Bach II

-Switched-On Bach II is a musical album by Wendy Carlos, originally released under her birth name, Walter Carlos, in 1973 on Columbia Records and produced by Carlos and Rachel Elkind and is a sequel to the 1968 album Switched-On Bach.
+Switched-On Bach II is an album by Wendy Carlos, released in 1973 on Columbia Records and produced by Carlos and Rachel Elkind.
+It is a sequel to the 1968 album Switched-On Bach.

-In February 1974, Billboard reported that the album sold over 70,000 copies in its first five weeks of release.
+In February 1974, Billboard reported that the album had sold over 70,000 copies in its first five weeks of release.

 Tracks

 All composed by Johann Sebastian Bach (except that the four pieces from the Notebook for Anna Magdalena Bach are either doubtful or spurious):